flamego/flamego/.github/contributing.md

 ### Implement new middleware

+TODO

+Once your proposal and implementation for new middleware are both accpeted and merged, you are eligible to ask for joining the `@flamego/community` team as part of the Flamego organization!

 ## Your PR is merged!

 Congratulations 🎉🎉 Thanks again for taking the effort to have this journey with us 🌟

-Once your proposal and implementation for new middleware are both accpeted and merged, you are eligible to ask for joining the @flamego/community team as part of the Flamego organization!